Ante Up World Championship

 "It all started in 2012.
 We had really good success on our own as we starting building a name for ourselves in the region," Erwin said.
 "And then we partnered with Ante Up for the first Ante Up NorCal Classic and we got a great response.
 That was our first $1K event and it was just an amazing turnout.
 That really opened the door to a lot of things."

 A lot of things indeed.
 Heartland Poker Tour stops.
 A World Poker Tour stop.
 An expanded poker room.
-And, of course, more Ante Up Poker Tour events, including the Ante Up World Championship July 31-Aug.
-11.
+And, of course, more Ante Up Poker Tour events.

 "People are getting on planes now and flying to Sacramento to play poker," Erwin said.

 I’m one of them.
 I’ve had great success playing at Thunder Valley, and I attribute it to the AAA Four-Diamond experience players enjoy when staying at Thunder Valley.

 I start my day in the spa, where I enjoy an eucalyptus steam and computer-controlled rainforest shower, followed by hot tea and healthy snacks in the meditation lounge - all included in my room rate.
 It gets me relaxed and focused for the day’s tournaments.

 After I cash, I never have to leave the resort to get a great meal with 14 bars and restaurants on property.
 If I’m in a hurry, a food court with several options is a quick walk from the poker room, as is a lavish buffet.
 If I’m not, you’ll find me at Red Lantern, deciding between pages and pages of delicious Asian dishes on the menu.
 And if I want to treat myself, I’m going to enjoy a tender steak and a Northern California red wine at High Steaks.
 (An added bonus for Main Event players is the ability to use their food comp not only for the buffet but also for a limited menu at High Steaks, designed to get them in and out during the dinner break.)